 Research

-Our research explores digital accessibility with focus on novel and assistive technologies that can be leveraged by disabled people to participate in society and lead self-determined lives.
-From a technical perspective, the research focus lies on interactive systems that are closely intertwined with users’ bodies, ranging from sensor-based wearable systems to immersive experiences such as digital games and VR.
+Our research explores new technologies and the experiences that people can make with and through them.
+In this context, we also explore assistive technologies that can be leveraged by disabled people to participate in society and lead self-determined lives.
+From a technical perspective, the research focus lies on interactive systems that are closely intertwined with users’ bodies, ranging from sensor-based wearable systems to immersive experiences such as digital games, VR, and robotics.
 We employ participatory and experience-centered methods in system design, and have expertise in qualitative and quantitative research methods that we apply in user studies that take place in lab and field settings.
 Our research is carried out in the context of externally funded projects and as part of student research projects.
 For more details, please also refer to our most recent publications.

 We design, implement, evaluate, and critically reflect on interactive and body-based technology in the context of disability.
-Ongoing projects in this area range from the development of accessible Virtual Reality to theory-driven and evidence-based development of interactive technology to support physical therapy among children, the critical examination of technology to support physical activity among older adults, and the design of wearable systems that can be leveraged by disabled people in the context of sport and leisure.
+Ongoing projects in this area range from the development of accessible Virtual Reality to theory-driven and evidence-based development of interactive technology to support physical therapy among children, the critical examination and design of wearable systems that can be leveraged by disabled people in the context of sport and leisure, and the exploration of assistive robotics in real-world scenarios.

 Games Research